EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/liquid-ajax-cart-conf.md

 ---
 title: liquidAjaxCart.conf()
 layout: docs-v2
-disable_toc: true
 ---

 # liquidAjaxCart.conf()

 <p class="lead" markdown="1">
-The method sets configuration parameter values.
+A method of the [`liquidAjaxCart`](/v2/docs/liquid-ajax-cart/) object, which sets configuration parameter values.
 </p>

+## Code example

-The `conf` method takes a configuration parameter name and its new value as parameters:
+The `conf` method takes a configuration parameter name and its new value:

 {%- capture highlight_code -%}